-My dog is tiny and so are his teeth!
+My dog is tiny and so are her teeth!
 There can’t be very much to clean in her little mouth?

-Little dogs have such little roots in their teeth – just a whiff of periodontal disease will expose that root and create irreversible periodontal disease, necessitating extraction.
+Little dogs have such little roots in their teeth – just a whiff of periodontal disease will expose that root and create irreversible periodontal disease, making extraction the only option.

 I’ve heard that short-nosed dogs like my pug can have dental problems, why is that?

-All dogs have the same number of teeth – about 42 (people only have 32)– but you can imagine that the teeth in your snubby pug/boston/lhasa/ect don’t have quite the same spacing as a long nosed lab or golden retriever.
+All dogs have the same number of teeth – about 42 (people only have 32)– but you can imagine that the teeth in your adorably snubby pug/boston terrier/lhasa apso/etc don’t have quite the same spacing as a long-nosed lab or golden retriever.
 Crowding of these teeth can predispose to quickly advancing periodontal disease.

 My dog is is a big guy!
 His teeth seem strong because he’s always chewing on stuff – is a dental cleaning really necessary?